-First is the fact that transmitters and antennas are usually in separate places with a long length of coaxial cable connecting the transmitter to the antenna.
+antennas are usually in separate places with a long length of coaxial cable connecting the transmitter to the antenna.
 Coaxial cable is an imperfect RF conductor and with losses increasing with frequency and length of cable.
 Common (and reasonably priced) coaxial cables have unwanted losses at 1270 MHz.
-The old standby, RG8U, loses almost 13 dB per 100 feet at 1270 MHz.
+The old standby, RG-8U, loses almost 13 dB per 100 feet at 1270 MHz.
 A 100-foot feedline would only have 0.5 W coming out from 10 W going in.
 Of course, we could increase transmitter power by 20 times to compensate, but those are quite expensive watts to be used for heating coaxial cable!
-Coaxial cable "hardline" is a good but an expensive solution, and it even has significant loss.
+Coaxial cable "hardline" is a good but an expensive solution, and even it has significant loss.
 Low-loss L-band waveguide is much too large and expensive to be considered.